UadKLab/CLIPPER-2.0/README.md

 - [ ] Gprofiler - metascape GO enrichment
 - [ ] Pathway annotation/significance
 - [ ] Protease prediction (PSSM/GOtosubstrates)
-- [ ] Fix condition bug in volcano plots
+- [x] Fix condition bug in volcano plots
-    - Have not managed to recreate it yet, need to use input data with multiple (>4) conditions
+    - [x] Have not managed to recreate it yet, need to use input data with multiple (>4) conditions.
+Did not manage even with 6 conditions.
 - [x] Static Uniprot entry lookup
     - [x] Will not be implemented